“New Jersey Restraining Order laws, procedures, and requirements are highly complex. Here is what you need to know about restraining orders in NJ.”

 Restraining Orders are a very complex area of law in New Jersey.
 Often, the filing of a restraining order is also related to criminal charges which were filed but not necessarily in every case.
 As a result, it is imperative that you contact a lawyer that understands the system and the intricacies of both restraining orders and criminal charges.
 Our lawyers at the Tormey Law Firm know How To Beat Restraining Orders.

 Travis Tormey has defended thousands of clients in situations just like yours and has fought restraining orders is almost every county in the State of New Jersey.
-Further, Alissa Hascup is a former domestic violence prosecutor and she now utilizes her vast experience in defending clients against domestic violence charges on a daily basis.
+He and his team of highly skilled New Jersey Restraining Order Lawyers vast experience in defending clients against domestic violence charges on a daily basis.
 Whether your case is in Bergen County, Morris County, Passaic County, Union County, Essex County, Hudson County, we can help.

 Here are some real life restraining order matters that were successfully handled by the NJ restraining order lawyers at the Tormey Law Firm LLC: